-- The vast majority of computer programs require information to be entered into them, and programs usually provide some form of output information. - Early in this course you created output using the simple print() and println() methods of the java.lang.System class and more recently you've graduated to using the JOptionPane class methods to display information to the user in a GUI. - Many programs rely on input information being contained in a data file that the program must read and process.
+- The vast majority of computer programs require information to be entered into them, and programs usually provide some form of output information. - Early in this course you created output using the simple print() and println() methods of the java.lang.System class and more recently you've graduated to using the options available via GUIs. - Many programs rely on input information being contained in a data file that the program must read and process.
 In turn, the program writes information to an output file.
+File I/O is often used in conjunction with standard I/O, e.g. console output and keyboard input.